MadWorldNL/MantaRayPlan/README.md

 *This project is required to set as startup project

+`dotnet workload restore` is required to install the necessary workloads for the project.
+You don't need to run this command if you have already installed the workloads.

 ### Running the tests
 Before running the tests, ensure Docker is up and running.